Jakuje/ansible-sshd/README.md

 * `sshd_verify_hostkeys`

-This list contains all the host keys that are present in the produced configuration file.
-They are checked for presence and generated if missing to make sure the service is able to start on the first attempt.
+By default (*auto*), this list contains all the host keys that are present in the produced configuration file.
+The paths are checked for presence and generated if missing.
+Additionally, permissions and file owners are set to sane defailts.
+This is useful if the role is used in deploument stage to make sure the service is able to start on the first attempt.
 To disable this check, set this to empty list.

 * `sshd_hostkey_owner`, `sshd_hostkey_group`, `sshd_hostkey_group`